-Ground-based viewing geometry gives much lower vertical resolution because all of the vertical information from the spectrum is derived from the line shape.
-However, the advantage of ground-based measurements over balloon-based measurements is their temporal coverage and lower cost.
+Ground-based viewing geometry is much simpler than balloon-based viewing geometry, but gives much lower vertical resolution because all of the vertical information from the spectrum is derived from the line shape.
+The advantage of ground-based measurements over balloon-based measurements is their temporal coverage and lower cost.
 Ground-based measurements using absorption FTS instruments can occur during any sunny day throughout the year whereas balloon campaigns last typically only from hours to weeks.